 3. STDEV Example in VBA

 We can also use the STDEV function in VBA.
 In the following dataset, there are some Student marks with their ID numbers.
-So now we want to see the results of standard deviation using STDEV, STDEV.P, STDEVP, STDEV.S functions.
+So now we want to see the results of standard deviation using STDEV, STDEV.P, STDEVP, and STDEV.S functions.
 Sequentially, the names of the functions are in cells E5 to E8.
-And the results will be shown back to back in each function’s right cell which is in column F after using the VBA Code.
+The results will be shown back-to-back in each function’s right cell which is in column F, after using the VBA code.

-- At first, open the visual basic editor by right-clicking on the sheet from the sheet bar and then going to View Code.
+- At first, open the visual basic editor by right-clicking on the sheet from the sheet bar and then going to View code.

 - After that, write down the VBA code here.